debjit206/financial-document-analyzer/README.md

 - "Calculate the tax amount"
 - "What are the payment terms?"
 - "When is this invoice due?"
+- "What is the invoice date?"
+- "Who is the vendor/supplier?"

 ## 🔒 Security & Privacy